-GGC is shifting from a new college focused on growth to one that is maturing and clarifying a place in the community and within higher education.
+Georgia Gwinnett College (GGC) is shifting from a new college focused on growth to one that is maturing and clarifying a place in the community and within higher education.
 In October 2004, the University System of Georgia (USG) Board of Regents voted to ask the General Assembly to approve the creation of a new state college in Gwinnett County.
 In March 2005, the General Assembly passed Senate Resolution 33 establishing a new college in Gwinnett.
-In September 2005, the Regents hired Dr. Daniel J. Kaufman, a retired Army brigadier general, as the college's inaugural president.
+In September 2005, the Regents hired Dr. Daniel J. Kaufman, a retired U.S. Army brigadier general, as the college's inaugural president.

-Georgia Gwinnett College opened its doors to 118 students on August 18, 2006.
+Our doors opened to 118 students on August 18, 2006.
 GGC is the first four-year public institution created in Georgia in more than 100 years.
-GGC welcomed its first freshman class in 2007 and recognized 17 students at its inaugural commencement ceremony in 2008.
-In January of 2009, GGC held its first winter graduation ceremony, and that spring, 38 students graduated.
+We welcomed the first freshman class in 2007 and recognized 17 students at its inaugural commencement ceremony in 2008.
+In January 2009, GGC held its first winter graduation ceremony, and that spring, 38 students graduated.